zeborg/zeborg/README.md

 </details>

 <details>
-  <summary>😄 Here is meme for you, to make your day better!</summary>
+  <summary>😄 Here is a meme for you, to make your day better!</summary>
    <a href="https://github.com/zeborg"><img src="https://humornama.com/wp-content/uploads/2020/05/good-programmer-meme.png" title="Meme" alt="Please refresh the page if the meme doesn't show up." height="350"></a>
 </details>